Shivraj Singh of Jodhpur

-Shivraj Singh (born 30 September 1975) is an Indian polo player.
-He is the son of Gaj Singh, the King of Jodhpur.
+Shivraj Singh (born 30 September 1975) is a former Indian polo player and member of the erstwhile royal family of Jodhpur.
+He is the son of Gaj Singh, the Maharaja of Jodhpur and the grandson of Maharaja Hanwant Singh of Jodhpur and his first wife, Maharani Krishna Kumari of Dhrangadhra.

 Education

 Shivraj was educated at Mayo College in Ajmer, then moving on to Eton College, where he played polo for Eton.
 After leaving Eton, Shivraj studied at Oxford Brookes University, where he received a degree in Business Administration.

+Career

 After graduating from university, Shivraj worked with the Schroder's Bank of Geneva and London and Jardine in Hong Kong before returning home.
 He is now involved in the business of managing the palace hotel group which includes Umaid Bhawan, Bal Samand, Sardar Samand, and various festivities and functions involving the Jodhpur Royal Family.

 Polo career

 Shivraj is a polo player.
 He is primarily responsible for training the Jodhpur polo team.

 Rambagh accident

 He suffered a serious head injury during a Birla Cup match at the Rambagh Polo Ground in February 2005.
 Shivraj slipped into coma and was rushed to the SMS Hospital after he lost consciousness.
 There was a clot in his brain, so on 21 February he was taken to Mumbai for surgery at Tata Hospital, but he remained in a coma for over two months.
 Eleven months later, he had recovered enough to speak in short sentences and move about in a wheelchair.
 His first public appearance since the accident was at his father's 58th birthday party held on the Baradari Lawns on 13 January 2006; however, he watched from his balcony.
-Shivranjani Raje told reporters he is active and rehabilitating with the help of an American occupational physiotherapist.
+His elder sister, Shivranjani Raje, told reporters he is active and rehabilitating with the help of an American occupational physiotherapist.
 He can reportedly walk with some assistance.